Company owned by former Trotwood mayor sentenced to pay $1,500 fine

 - Oops!Something went wrong.Please try again later.

 Apr.
-30—Green Star Trucking, the company owned by former Trotwood Mayor Joyce Sutton Cameron, was sentenced today to pay a fine of $1,500 on one felony count of conspiracy to engage in mail fraud.
+30—Green Star Trucking, the company owned by former Trotwood Mayor Joyce Sutton Cameron, was sentenced in federal court on Friday to pay a fine of $1,500 on one felony count of conspiracy to engage in mail fraud.

+"For 31 years Green Star has been an anchor in the city of Dayton and a small business owner," Sutton Cameron said in court on Friday.
+"This is definitely a stretch that I am going through of the known and the unknown.
+I would just like to say that I am so appreciative of the courts, and my attorney and all those people who have assisted me to get through this part of my journey."

 It is the fifth sentencing by U.S. District Court Judge Thomas M. Rose in the Dayton region public corruption case announced in 2019 by federal prosecutors.

-The company's co-defendant, Steve Rauch Inc., owned by Germantown businessman Steve Rauch, was sentenced in February to pay $15,000 after also pleading guilty to conspiracy to engage in mail fraud.

-Green Star earlier argued that it should be fined no more than $1,500 according to Green Star attorney Lawrence J. Gregor In a sentencing memorandum submitted to Rose.
+Green Star and Steve Rauch Inc. pleaded guilty in December in the case, which involved the two companies defrauding the city of Dayton using the city's disadvantaged business contracting program.

-The maximum penalty the company faced is one to five years of probation and a fine of not more than $500,000.
+The maximum penalty the companies faced was five years of probation and a fine of not more than $500,000.

+In February Rose sentenced Steve Rauch Inc., owned by Germantown businessman Steve Rauch, to pay a $15,000 fine.

-The memorandum argued that co-defendant Steve Rauch Inc. was 90 percent culpable in the crime and so Green Star should only have to pay 10 percent of what Rauch's company was fined.
+Green Star had argued that it should be fined no more than $1,500, according to a sentencing memorandum submitted by attorney Lawrence J. Gregor.
+The memorandum argued that Steve Rauch Inc. was 90 percent culpable in the crime and so Green Star should only have to pay 10 percent of what Rauch's company was fined.

+Before sentencing Assistant U.S. Attorney Brent Tabacchi agreed Green Star was far less culpable in the crime than Steve Rauch Inc. and said "the government does believe Green Star should receive a substantially less fine that Steve Rauch Inc.," as well as no probation sentence.

+On Friday Rose said he saw little chance that Green Star would commit another crime.

+"And now because of this mistake, bad mistake, my understanding is based on the information that has been provided the business has seen a significant decrease in sales and business, there's a suspension, ineligibility for certain types of contracts and it's facing a number of complications, a number of procedural complications with regard to conducting this business," Rose said.

+In January the state moved to revoke Green Star's Minority Business Enterprise and Encouraging Diversity, Growth and Equity certifications that gave the company access to public contracts requiring disadvantaged business participation.

-The December guilty pleas came after prosecutors agreed to dismiss all charges filed in 2019 against Rauch, 65, of Germantown; Sutton Cameron, 72; and her husband James Cameron, 82.
+The December guilty pleas came after prosecutors agreed to dismiss all mail fraud charges filed in 2019 against Rauch, 65, Sutton Cameron, 72, and her husband James Cameron, 82.

-Rauch, Sutton Cameron and James Cameron, a Green Star employee, all had all faced prison sentences if they had been convicted of the original charges of one of count of conspiracy to commit mail fraud and six counts of mail fraud filed by the federal government last year.

 Rauch, who also owns SRI and Rauch Trucking, and Sutton Cameron had pleaded not guilty to those charges but James Cameron never entered a plea.